SteveOv/modebs/README.md

 These codes have a dependency on the JKTEBOP tool for generating and fitting lightcurves.
 The installation media and build instructions can be found [here](https://www.astro.keele.ac.uk/jkt/codes/jktebop.html).
-The `JKTEBOP_DIR` environment variable is used by the training and testing code to locate the executable at runtime.
+The `JKTEBOP_DIR` environment variable is used to locate the executable at runtime.
 ```sh
 $ export JKTEBOP_DIR=~/jktebop/
 ```
 Set this to match the location where JKTEBOP has been set up.

 #### Alternative, conda virtual environment
-To set up an ebop_maven conda environment, from the root of the local repo run the following command;
+To set up an `platodebcat` conda environment, from the root of the local repo run the following command;
 ```sh
 $ conda env create -f environment.yaml